People and Programs

 Dr. Grandin's Emergence: Labeled Autistic stunned the world because, until its publication, most professionals and parents assumed that an autism diagnosis was virtually a death sentence to achievement or productivity in life.

-Grandin is the author of two of her books that appeared on the New York Times best-seller list, Animals in Translation and Animals Make Us Human, as well as Thinking in Pictures, Livestock Handling and Transport, Humane Livestock Handling, The Way I See It.
+Grandin is the author of two of her books that appeared on the New York Times best-seller list, Animals in Translation and Animals Make Us Human, as well as Different Not Less: Inspiring Stories of Achievement and Successful Employment, The Autistic Brain: Thinking Across the Spectrum, Thinking in Pictures, Livestock Handling and Transport, Humane Livestock Handling, The Way I See It.

 Grandin’s life story has been made into an HBO movie, Temple Grandin, starring Claire Danes.